monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 * *Counter 1/2 reset done* - signalisation of counter reset operation completion (see *Control byte* description above).
 * *Sign of life 0/1* - is incremented with each data transfer as 2bit number low/high bit, can be used by *SPI Master* as health check of the Monarco HAT.

+### Analog values

+Values of analog inputs are internally processed by factory-calibration constants.

+For the voltage measurement mode, full range input value 10.0 V equals to process data value 4095.

+For the current-loop measurement mode, theoreretical full range input value 52.475 mA equals to process data value 4095.

+Function for analog values conversion can be found in file `src/monarco_util.c` in the [C language driver Repository](https://github.com/monarco/monarco-hat-driver-c/blob/master/src/monarco_util.c)

 ### CRC